DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

    2. Have limited access to Powers
    3. Have 1-3 HP.
    4. Cannot use either Fate Cards or Primary Suit features.
 3. Companions are creatures that can be associated with a Dealer, like a pet or other-worldly advisor.
-A Companion acts on the players turn and may draw from their own deck, depending on their level.
-See the setting Bestiary for a list of potential Companions.
+A Companion acts on the players turn and grants unique features in and out of combat.
+See the setting Bestiary for a list of potential Companions and their features.

-## During Play
+## Playing the Game

-### Out of Combat
+### Exploration and Adventuring

 The majority of time spent on adventures takes place outside of combat.
 This includes exploring the world, investigating for clues, and engaging social interactions with